awsdocs/aws-php-developers-guide/doc_source/guide_sdk-metrics-configure.rst

 Option 3: AWS Shared Config File
 --------------------------------

-If no CSM configuration is found in the environment variables, the SDK looks for your default AWS profile field.
+If no CSM configuration is found in the environment variables, the SDK looks for your default AWS profile field in a shared configuration file.
+Typically this is in :file:`~/.aws/config`, but you can change which file is used by setting the :code:`AWS_CONFIG_FILE` environment variable.
 If :code:`AWS_DEFAULT_PROFILE` is set to something other than default, update that profile.
-To enable SDK Metrics, add :code:`csm_enabled` to the shared config file located at :file:`~/.aws/config`.
+To enable SDK Metrics, add :code:`csm_enabled` to the shared config file.

 .. code-block:: ini